Pinox64/PolyCluster_Software/README.md

 ## Installation (Windows)

-Download the Windows version from Releases and run `PCluster.exe`.
+Download the Windows version from Releases and run `PCluster_Installer_vx.x.x.exe`.
+Please note that due to the fact that the software needs admin privilege to run, you will be prompted to allow the software to run as admin at every startup if you check the "run at startup option.

 ## License